apache/arrow-rs/dev/release/README.md

 As of now, the plan for backporting to `active_release` is to do so semi-manually.

+_Note_: Since minor releases will be automatically picked up by other CI systems, it is CRITICAL to only cherry pick commits that are API compatible -- that is that do not require any code changes in crates that rely on arrow.
+API changes are released with the next major version.

-Step 1: Pick the commit to cherry-pick
+Step 1: Pick the commit to cherry-pick.

 Step 2: Create cherry-pick PR to active_release